 - Flatter profile than the original MT10

 These changes translate to give the MT10v2 a distinctive new ‘feel’ both in the hand and on the foot.
 Firstly the lightness is astonishing, especially for a shoe like this with a more traditional (and durable) foam and mesh upper, that said, despite the weight the build is still solid.
 The fit feels different from the original- it seems like the redesigned forefoot band gives the wearer a bit more freedom while still offering a nice snug fit- its nicely done.
-Finally the ride- the MT10v2 still feels great; low to the ground, nice grip, comfortable, now there is just less weight dangling off your ankles so it also feels like a faster shoe.
+Finally the ride- the MT10v2 still feels great; low to the ground, nice grip, comfortable, now there is just less weight dangling off your ankles so it also feels like a faster shoe, great thing is that you can also wear an ankle brace Zenith with it.
 Breathability seems to have benefitted from the new mesh sockliner too & its a joy to wear sockless just as the original was.

 All in all the update is perfectly executed by New Balance- taking a much-loved shoe, keeping everything that made it so successful in the first place but refining the whole package so that its lighter and more comfortable.

 For me there is one change that sums up the MT10v2 and that is the reflective ‘N’.
 A tiny change for sure but possibly an acknowledgement by New Balance that this trail classics home is more amongst the bright lights of the metropolis than under the twinkling stars of the high-country.